makeabilitylab/makeabilitylabwebsite/README.md

 7. Run server using `make run` or `python manage.py runserver` if make is not installed.

 ## Production
 Your production settings will vary.
-The makeability lab uses gunicorn and nginx to server our site in production.
+The makeability lab uses gunicorn and nginx to serve our site in production.